Indian Forest Service

 The service implements the National Forest Policy in order to ensure the ecological stability of the country through the protection and participatory sustainable management of natural resources.
 The members of the service also manage the National Parks, Tiger Reserve, Wildlife Sanctuaries and other Protected Areas of the country.
 A Forest Service officer is wholly independent of the district administration and exercises administrative, judicial and financial powers in their own domain.
 Positions in state forest department, such as District/Divisional Forest Officer (DFO), Conservator of Forests, Chief Conservator of Forests and Principal Chief Conservator of Forests etc., are held, at times, by Indian Forest Service officers.
 The highest-ranking Forest Service official in each state is the Head of Forest Forces.
+A forest service officer also hold positions of Chairman and Member Secretary in the State Pollution Control Boards.

 Earlier, the British Government in India had constituted the Imperial Forest Service in 1867 which functioned under the Federal Government until the Government of India Act 1935 was passed and responsibility was transferred to the provinces.

 Administration of the Service is the responsibility of the Ministry of Environment, Forest and Climate Change.

 History

 In 1864, the British Raj established the Imperial Forest Department; Dietrich Brandis, a German forest officer, was appointed Inspector General of Forests.
-The Imperial Forestry Service was organised subordinate to the Imperial Forest Department in 1867.
+The Imperial Forestry Service was organized subordinate to the Imperial Forest Department in 1867.

 Officers from 1867 to 1885 were trained in Germany and France, and from 1885 to 1905 at Cooper's Hill, London, also known as Royal Indian Engineering College.
 From 1905 to 1926, the University of Oxford (Sir William Schlich), University of Cambridge, and University of Edinburgh trained Imperial Forestry Service officers.

 Modern agency

 The modern Indian Forest Service was established in 1966, after independence, under the All India Services Act 1951.
 The first Inspector General of Forests, Hari Singh, was instrumental in the development of the Forest Service.

 India has an area of 635,400 km2 designated as forests, about 19.32% of the country.
-India's forest policy was created in 1894 and revised in 1952 and again in the year 1988.
+India's forest policy was created in 1894 and was subsequently revised in the years 1952 and 1988.